-Yes, I had to write it down on a list because I’m really excited.
+Yes, I had to write it down on a list because I’m excited.

 Outfit No. 2 for #MFW – Elegant: Simple but Chic

-My mama bought me the two-parter from Moschino, she found it for a very, very good price in a vintage store in Zurich and luckily it fits me like a glove.
-From further away or in pictures the set looks black / white.
-However, if you take a closer look at it, you will see that it is off white and dark blue.
-It was actually the first time that I wore this two-parter, I’m a bit scared when it comes to combine dark blue.
-During fashion month I’m a bit braver to try out new things.
-The zippers on the skirt and zip hoodie both have a peace sign, as well as the suede boots (also from Moschino) – I always hope that people on the street will notice my love to details.
-Unfortunately I did not find any information about any of the pieces, but I assume that they have to be from the late 80s / early 90s.
+My mama bought me the two-parter from Moschino, she found it for a very, very good price in a vintage store in Zurich, and luckily it fits me like a glove.
+From further away or in pictures the set looks black/white.
+However, if you take a closer look at it, you will see that it is off-white and dark blue.
+It was the first time that I wore this two-parter, I’m a bit scared when it comes to combining dark blue.
+During fashion month I’m a bit braver at trying out new things.
+The zippers on the skirt and zip hoodie both have a peace sign, as well as the suede boots (also from Moschino) – I always hope that people on the street will notice my love for details.
+Unfortunately, I did not find any information about any of the pieces, but I assume that they have to be from the late 80s / early 90s.

 Photos: Tristan Luckow

 P.S.
-Note also my lavishly designed cover picture, which was created at boredom with Paint – I even draw with my computer mouse and not a graphic tablet.
+Note also my lavishly designed cover picture, which was created in boredom with Paint – I even draw with my computer mouse and not a graphic tablet.